-Throughout the years, the main goal of every marketing campaign has always stayed the same: deliver a deliberate message to the appropriate audience.
-However, as an industry, the tactics we utilize to deliver these messages are constantly evolving – whether that means adopting new technologies, communication platforms or best practices.
-As 2018 comes to a close, it’s time to start preparing for the new year and which emerging marketing trends will have a big impact on businesses in 2019.
+Throughout the years, the main goal of every marketing campaign has always stayed the same—deliver a deliberate and consistent message to the appropriate audience.
+However, as an industry, the marketing tactics we utilize to deliver these messages are constantly evolving—whether that means adopting new technologies, communication platforms or best practices.
+As 2018 comes to a close, it’s time to start preparing for the New Year ahead.

 1. Artificial Intelligence Continues to Grow